-Slow cookers are a must-have for the winter season.
+Slow cookers are a must-have for colds day or busy lifestyles.
 These handy little appliances mean you can create delicious slow cooker recipes with little effort.
 For hearty stew dishes, mac and cheese, and even lasagne, the best slow cookers transform simple ingredients into tasty meals - and all while you’re busy doing other things.
 Here are our recommendations for the best slow cookers.

 Catering to the big crowds